collinhover/threeoctree/README.md

 octree.search( position, radius );
 ```

-Search octree and organize results by object (i.e. all faces belonging to three object in one list vs a result for each face):
+Search octree and organize results by object (i.e. all faces/vertices belonging to three object in one list vs a result for each face/vertex):

 ```html
 octree.search( position, radius, true );